tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 ... will prevent web pages proper for the site from being blocked by uBlock in the future: the filtering of the site will be done exactly as per ABP-filtering semantic, and just like with uBlock pre-0.9.3.0.

 There are many benefits to strict blocking.
-For example, there is no good reason one should want to connect _at all_ to any of the site present in any one of the malware domain lists.
+For example, there is no good reason one should want to connect _at all_ to any of the sites present in any one of the malware domain lists.
 Strict blocking will prevent this from happening.